RatJuggler/jhipster-monolith-dinosaurs/README.md

 To stop and remove the containers use the following (**warning this will also delete all saved data**):

     docker-compose -f src/main/docker/app.yml down

+### Kubernetes

+The deployment files for kubernetes can be found in the [dinosaurs](https://github.com/RatJuggler/jhipster-monolith-dinosaurs/tree/master/dinosaurs) folder.

+I was eventually able to deploy to a local Minikube instance but getting everything configured and working is much harder than other deployments I tried even after carefully following the [instructions](https://www.jhipster.tech/kubernetes/).

 ## Attributions